fbpx

 Seasonal Considerations

-The SHT is a year-round resource, but the weather on the North Shore is always unpredictable.
-Keep your eye on the local forecast as you’re planning to head out on the trail.
-Here are some things you should be aware of as you plan your trip.
+The SHT is always “open,” but the weather on the North Shore is always unpredictable.
+Keep your eye on the local forecast as you’re planning to head out on the Trail.
+Here are some things to consider about each season on the SHT:

 Summer (June–August) is the best time to plan longer trips